 - Isolate guard donkeys from horses, mules and other donkeys.

-- To increase the probability of bonding, donkeys should be raised from birth or placed at weaning with sheep or goats.
+- To increase the probability of bonding, raise donkeys with sheep or goats from birth or place them with their charges at weaning.

 - Raise guard donkeys away from dogs.
 Avoid the use of herding dogs around donkeys.